zacharyradcliff/zacharyradcliff/README.md

 - 👋 Hi, I’m @zacharyradcliff
-- 👀 I’m interested in web development.
-- 🌱 I’m currently learning javascript
+- 👀 I am currently a junior level Python dev.
 - 💞️ I’m looking to collaborate on any project, that can help me expand my knowledge and land my first gig.
-- 📫 You can reach me at my main social media's. twitter.com/zacharyradcliff instagram.com/zacharysradcliff
+- 📫 You can reach me at my main social media's. instagram.com/zacharysradcliff

 <!---
 zacharyradcliff/zacharyradcliff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.